Koukyosyumei/rhoevm/README.md

 `-h, --help`: Display help information.
 ```

-Ensure that your environment is configured to locate the `.bin` and `.abi` files for the contracts.
-The filenames should match the contract name provided.

 ### 2.2 Example

 Below is an example of how to use `rhoevm` with a simple Solidity smart contract.